Schweinepriester/github-profile-achievements/README.md

 ## Details

-### More details on how to achieve
+### Specifics on how to achieve

 For now, please refer to the [discussions](https://github.com/Schweinepriester/github-profile-achievements/discussions).
-Best of our knowledge:
+To the best of our knowledge:
 - [Galaxy Brain](https://github.com/Schweinepriester/github-profile-achievements/discussions/9#discussioncomment-2927413)
 - [YOLO](https://github.com/Schweinepriester/github-profile-achievements/discussions/6#discussioncomment-2934257)